-Each College / Department must have arrangements in place to effectively manage health and safety and assess risks associated with its work and undertakings.
-Normally the health and safety management system / approach will be fully integrated with other College or Department management systems, reflecting the complexity of the College's / Department's activities and working environments.
+Each College / Service must have arrangements in place to effectively manage health and safety and assess risks associated with its work and undertakings.
+Normally the health and safety management system / approach will be fully integrated with other College or Service management systems, reflecting the complexity of the College's / Service's activities and working environments.

-The University expects each College / Department to put into place effective planning, organisation, control, monitoring and review procedures necessary to safeguard safety and health.
+The University expects each College / Service to put into place effective planning, organisation, control, monitoring and review procedures necessary to safeguard safety and health.
 Further information on this approach can be found in '5 Steps to Health and Safety Arrangements'.

-1 Responsibility for Halls of Residence is different to the general estate and separate arrangements are in place
+&lt;sup>1 Responsibility for Halls of Residence is different to the general estate and separate arrangements are in place